argilla-io/argilla/docs/_source/practical_guides/collect_responses.md

 * *Duplicate the record*: You may consider that the different answers given by your annotation team are all valid options.
 In this case, you can duplicate the record to keep each answer.
 Again, this method does not guarantee the quality of the text, so it is recommended to check the quality of the text, for example using a rating question.

-### Annotation metrics
+### Annotation Metrics

-There are multiple ways to analyse the annotations on a dataset.
-In this section we present two different approaches, from the point of view of the the annotators, to see how reliable their responses are, or from the point of view of a single annotator, to see whether the suggestions are simplify their annotation task.
+There are multiple ways to analyze the annotations on a dataset.
+In this section, we present three different approaches, which will enable us to analyze the agreement between annotators, analyze the quality of responses against suggestions as ground truths, and analyze the quality of the suggestions against the responses as ground truths.

 ```{note}
 The following metrics only apply to the `FeedbackDataset`.
 ```

-#### Annotator Agreement metrics
+#### Agreement Metrics

-After we gather responses for a dataset from a team of annotators, we may want to analyse their agreement level to see how reliable are the final responses after the unification (these module covers what it's also named inter-coder reliability measures).
+After the annotation process, the annotation data should be evaluated to see the quality of the results obtained.
+The first step for evaluation would be the calculation of the agreement between the annotators.
+Inter-Annotator Agreement (IAA), as it is commonly known in the literature, is a way to explore the performance of many parameters such as the quality of the annotation guidelines, whether there is uniformity in the annotation process and whether the annotators are consistent in their annotations.

 ```python
 import argilla as rg